ComfyUI Extension: Maya1 TTS

 ๐ŸŽญ Emotion Tags

-Add emotions anywhere in your text using <tag> syntax:
+Add emotions anywhere in your text using <tag> syntax, or click the visual emotion buttons in the UI!

 Hello!
 This is amazing <laugh> I can't believe it!